-Professor William A. Hachten concluded a 30-year career in the J-School, which included a stint as director from 1975-1980, when he retired in June 1989.
+Professor William A. Hachten concluded a 30-year career with SJMC, which included a stint as director from 1975-1980, when he retired in June 1989.
 He taught a variety of news-editorial courses as well as courses that dealt with international communication and mass communication law.
 His overseas travels have been extensive, including many research trips to Africa and other countries.
-He was a Fulbright lecturer at the University of Ghana in 1972-73 and conducted workshops and seminars in Africa, Europe and Asia on many occasions. firstname.lastname@example.org
+He was a Fulbright lecturer at the University of Ghana in 1972-73 and conducted workshops and seminars in Africa, Europe and Asia on many occasions. email@example.com

 Professor Robert Hawkins

-Professor Robert Hawkins joined the School in 1973, and over his 30+ years of service, taught a range of courses, including effects of mass communication, mass media and youth, health communication, mass communication and the individual, communication research design, and cognitive theory of communication.
+Professor Robert Hawkins joined the school in 1973, and over his 30+ years of service, taught a range of courses, including effects of mass communication, mass media and youth, health communication, mass communication and the individual, communication research design, and cognitive theory of communication.
 Hawkins’s research addressed use, attention to, and comprehension of mass communication, cognitive processes in mass media use and effects, perceptions of social reality, and styles of media use.
-At the time of his retirement in 2005, he was the School’s most often-cited scholar.
-Professor Hawkins continues to participate in research projects at UW–Madison, especially as part of the Center for Health Enhancement Systems Studies. email@example.com
+At the time of his retirement in 2005, he was the school’s most often-cited scholar.
+Professor Hawkins continues to participate in research projects at UW–Madison, especially as part of the Center for Health Enhancement Systems Studies. firstname.lastname@example.org